 Examples from two chapters: Chapter 2 makes several conclusory statements without offering proof or reasoning to support them, such as: “The role and order of the Trinity are similar to distinctive roles and order among humans.”; “Headship does not diminish women but rather describes the heavenly hierarchy described in” 1 Cor 11:1-16; “Adam was formed first and Eve second thus creating a natural hierarchy with Adam as head of Eve.”; “Birth order defined privilege and responsibility in the ancient world.”; “Since the Trinity has an order of Father, Son, and Holy Spirit, the ordering of males and females is plausible.”; and “[H]eadship describes spiritual hierarchy, benevolent authority ….”
 Chapter 6 does the same, such as: “The setting is the public assembly of the church in Ephesus.”; “The same dynamic that we see in Ephesus must have existed in Corinth.”; “Clearly, those women in Timothy’s ministry were not permitted to hold ecclesiastical authority.” (this was after recognizing a “big question” is whether 2:12’s authority refers to usurping and seizing control or a more general sense, including in an ecclesiastical setting); and “Paul teaches that men and women have different offices in the ministry.”
 Similar such statements are made from Chapter 1 to the end.

-For example, it seems to go out of its way to attach verse 33 (“… God is not a God of disorder …”) to verses 34-35, expressing the pericope as verses 33-40, which is unusual.
+As another example, when discussing 1 Cor 14, the book seems to go out of its way to attach verse 33 (“… God is not a God of disorder …”) to verses 34-35, expressing the pericope as verses 33-40, which is unusual.
 The chapter quotes verses 33-40, saying it quotes from the NIV and shows, visually, verse 33 attached to verses 34-40.
 But the NIV does not attach verse 33 to verses 34-40.
 This is joined by the chapter declaring “order” means “women do not violate the ‘divine headship’,” “[w]omen are directed to maintain a supportive role in worship and not usurp the leadership,” and “order is paramount” for various purposes “especially regarding gender-specific roles,” all without explanation or evidence. (p.
 56, 59)

 This is also joined by the chapter referring to “as in all the congregations of the Lord’s people” as possibly coming after verse 34.
 (54) And the chapter attaching “critique of prophets” as the subject on which women are to remain silent, without evidence.
 (55)